-1. Financial flexibility
+1. Financing flexibility

-Financial flexibility is at the heart of as-a-service offerings.
-The ability to pay as you grow is one of the key advantages of NaaS, enabling organizations to address today's dynamic business climate where change can happen rapidly.
-A NaaS offering should provide a usage or subscription-based model that includes all the necessary hardware, software, and services required for the use case.
+Financing flexibility is at the heart of as-a-service offerings.
+The ability to pay as you grow is one of the key advantages of NaaS.
+Financing flexibility enables organizations to address today's dynamic business climate where change can happen rapidly, such as the impact of COVID-19.
+The Financing flexibility should provide a subscription-based model with a comprehensive SOW that includes the necessary hardware, software, support, and services.